 Remote Work Security

 As companies offer more remote work opportunities they must also prepare to face unique security challenges while managing a mobile workforce.
-Security challenges can arise every time there’s a shift in environment and companies should be prepared to respond accordingly to prevent unauthorized network access and guarantee data security.
+Security challenges can arise every time there’s a shift in the environment and companies should be prepared to respond accordingly to prevent unauthorized network access and guarantee data security.

-From establishing a cyber security policy to implementing two-factor authentication (2FA) to installing firewalls, antivirus and anti-malware software business leaders should be prepared to handle whatever new vulnerabilities a remote workforce may unveil.
+From establishing a cyber security policy to implementing two-factor authentication (2FA) to installing firewalls, antivirus, and anti-malware software business leaders should be prepared to handle whatever new vulnerabilities a remote workforce may unveil.